Homes in Harmony, Habitats Restored

 7. Mi Tierra Organic Farm grows quality fruits and vegetables as well as offers community coop farming and educational courses

-8. CCR´s protect the ecological integrity of the project
+8. Covenants Codes and Restrictions (CCR´s) protect the ecological integrity of the project

-9. HOA fees cover a full-time gardening crew to maintain all communal areas
+9. Homeowner Association (HOA) fees cover a full-time gardening crew to maintain all communal areas

 -includes all green zones, perimeter property lines, waterways, roadside retaining walls and rainwater controls and plantings